 While we restlessly await the return of global health and open borders, we’ve decided to host a series of intimate, week-long writing retreat in our own backyard: the magical and vibrant town of Byron Bay.
-This miniature escape will see you and nine other aspiring pen wizards living together in a glorious beach setting while you get equipped with the skills necessary to kickstart your freelance writing career.
+These miniature escapes will see you and a handful of other aspiring pen wizards living together in a glorious beach setting while you get equipped with the skills necessary to kickstart your freelance writing career.
 All manner of subjects will be covered — from long-form feature and creative non-fiction writing to pitching to an editor and starting your own blog or publication — with a particular emphasis on writing for change and decolonising travel writing.

 What You Get: